 (c) Construction

-On site you must apply to us for our written approval of evidence to demonstrate that any implementation of the scheme hereby approved, by the applicant or any other party, will be bound by the council's Code of Construction Practice.
-Such evidence must take the form of the relevant completed Appendix A checklist from the Code of Construction Practice, signed by the applicant and approved by the Council's Environmental Sciences Team, which constitutes an agreement to comply with the Code of Construction Practice and requirements contained therein.
+a scheme which secures compliance with the Council's Code of Construction Practice, shall be submitted to and approved in writing by the City Council.
+Such scheme must include the relevant completed Appendix A checklist from the Code of Construction Practice, signed by the applicant and approved in advance by the City Council's Environmental Sciences Team, which constitutes an agreement to comply with the Code of Construction Practice and requirements contained therein.
 Commencement of the relevant stage of demolition, earthworks/piling or construction cannot take place until the City Council as local planning authority has issued its written approval through submission of details prior to each stage of commencement.
+The development shall be carried out in accordance with the approved scheme.

-Reason: To protect the environment of residents and the area generally as set out in S29 of Westminster's City Plan (November 2016) and STRA 25, TRANS 23, ENV 5 and ENV 6 of our Unitary Development Plan that we adopted in January 2007.
+Reason: To protect the environment of residents and the area generally as set out in S29 of Westminster's City Plan (November 2016) and STRA 25, TRANS 23, ENV 5 and ENV 6 of the City Council’s Unitary Development Plan adopted in January 2007.
 (R11AC)

-You must apply to us for approval of samples of the facing materials you will use, including glazing, and elevations and roof plans annotated to show where the materials are to be located.
-You must not start work on the relevant part of the development until we have approved in writing what you have sent us.
-You must then carry out the work using the approved materials.
+Samples of the materials to be used in the construction of the external surfaces of the development hereby permitted shall be submitted to, and approved by, Westminster City Council in advance of the installation thereof.
+The development shall be carried out in accordance with the details approved.

 Reason: To make sure that the appearance of the building is suitable and that it contributes to the character and appearance of this part of the Westminster Abbey and Parliament Square Conservation Area.
-This is as set out in S25 and S28 of Westminster's City Plan (November 2016) and DES 1 and DES 5 or DES 6 or both and paras 10.108 to 10.128 of our Unitary Development Plan that we adopted in January 2007.
+This is as set out in S25 and S28 of Westminster's City Plan (November 2016) and DES 1 and DES 5 or DES 6 or both and paras 10.108 to 10.128 of the City Council’s Unitary Development Plan adopted in January 2007.

-You must apply to us for approval of detailed drawings (Scale 1:20) of the following parts of the development:
+The details of the following parts of the development shall be submitted to, and approved by, Westminster City Council in advance of the installation thereof:

 Holocaust Memorial and Learning Centre (above ground)

 Memorial Courtyard including enclosures

 Entrance pavilion

 Café

 Works adjacent to the Buxton Memorial

-You must not start any work on these parts of the development until we have approved what you have sent us.

-You must then carry out the work according to these detailed drawings.
+The development shall be carried out in accordance with the details approved.

 Reason: To make sure that the appearance of the building is suitable and that it contributes to the character and appearance of this part of the Westminster Abbey and Parliament Square Conservation Area.
-This is as set out in S25 and S28 of Westminster's City Plan (November 2016) and DES 1 and DES 5 or DES 6 or both and paras 10.108 to 10.128 of our Unitary Development Plan that we adopted in January 2007.
+This is as set out in S25 and S28 of Westminster's City Plan (November 2016) and DES 1 and DES 5 or DES 6 or both and paras 10.108 to 10.128 of City Council’s Unitary Development Plan adopted in January 2007.

-You must apply to us for approval of detailed drawings of a hard and soft landscaping scheme which includes:
+The details of a hard and soft landscaping scheme shall be submitted to, and approved, by, Westminster City Council in advance of the installation thereof.
+These details shall include:

-The number, size, species and position of and shrubs.
+- The number, sizes, species and positions of trees, and shrubs, and other plants

-New surfacing, changes to existing surfacing, lighting, seating, bins and other hard landscape infrastructure
+- New surfacing, changes to existing surfacing, lighting, seating, bins and other hard landscape infrastructure

-Any proposed raising or lowering of levels
+- Any proposed raising or lowering of levels

-A detailed plan for the management of the landscaping
+- A detailed plan for the management of the landscaping